penske-media-corp/pmc-larva/packages/larva-svg/README.md

 3. Run the script with `npm run svg-sprite`
 4. You should see a new directory that contains the optimized SVGs in sprite form, as well as an HTML file to show the available icons: `./build/defs/svg/sprite.defs.svg`

-### Combining the larva-svg sprite and project svg sprite:
+### Combining the larva-svg and the project-level sprites:

-After completing the above steps, you may want to use use icons from _both_ larva-svg and this new sprite.
+After completing the above steps, you will likely want to use use icons from _both_ larva-svg and this new sprite.
 Your project will need to provide an additional script to combine them.

 The following is a small Gulp script for that, but any build tool or even a bash script could accomplish this.
+The goal is to concatenate the contents of the larva-svg sprite and the project-level sprite into a single file.

 1. Install the following packages:
 	```